 Outputs, Optional: As specified in clause 5.2.27.2.6.

-5.2.6.25.7 Nnef_TimeSynchronization_CapsUnsubscribe operation
+5.2.6.25.7 Nnef_TimeSynchronization_CapsUnsubscribe service operation

 Service operation name: Nnef_TimeSynchronization_CapsUnsubscribe

 Description: The AF requests to unsubscribe from receiving notifications about time synchronization capabilities for a list of UE(s) or a group of UEs or any UE using a DNN/S-NSSAI combination, for which the NEF authorizes the request and invokes the corresponding service operation with TSCTSF (clause 5.2.27.2.7).